 Our Range of Pre-Treatments include:

 In our iron phosphate process, the cleaning and coating are combined by the incorporation of a detergent surfactant into the iron phosphate solution.
 Parts treated with our Iron phosphate pre-treatment will typically achieve 300-400 hours of salt spray resistance.
-This is dependant on the subsequent coating system.
+This is dependent on the subsequent coating system.

 Our Toran3 polymer system is supplied by Envirometal Technologies and works using Plaforization. *Plaforization is a unique and patented treatment.
-It’s used for multi metal products which, when dipped or sprayed with fluids at ambient temperature, are degreased, phosphated/polymerised, protected and prepared, in one, single operation.
+It’s used for multi-metal products which, when dipped or sprayed with fluids at ambient temperature, are degreased, phosphate/polymerised, protected and prepared, in one, single operation.
 This can be for the immediate or future application of either powder or liquid paint.

-Parts treated with our Toran3 pre-treatment will typically achieve 600-700 hours of salt spray resistance (dependant on subsequent coating system).
+Parts treated with our Toran3 pre-treatment will typically achieve 600-700 hours of salt spray resistance (dependent on subsequent coating system).
 Some tests will achieve in excess of 1000 hours. *Source – www. envirometaltech.co.uk.

-Parts treated with our Oxsilan chemical will typically achieve a minimum of 1000 hours of salt spray resistance (dependant on subsequent coating system). **Source – www.chemetall.com
+Parts treated with our Oxsilan chemical will typically achieve a minimum of 1000 hours of salt spray resistance (dependent on subsequent coating system). **Source – www.chemetall.com

 The performance of any coating is significantly influenced by its ability to adhere properly to the substrate material.
 As the first stage of the metal finishing process, surface preparation is an essential element to ensure subsequent coating success.
 Surface preparation methods are used to remove surface contaminants such as scale, rust, oxide edges caused by the manufacturing process together with existing coatings.
 We are able to offer a variety of both mechanical and chemical preparation methods that include those mentioned on the right.